CARP’s mission is to promote a new vision of aging for Canada. The mission rests on three pillars – the ABCs of CARP.

 - Meaningful discounts or value-added extras that are not available to non-members

-- Benefits cover a wide range of categories, such home, auto and travel insurance; financial services; hotels, travel and car rental; health and fitness; emergency roadside assistance; home security and telephone; dining and entertainment.
+- Benefits cover a wide range of categories, such home, auto and travel insurance; financial services; hotels, travel and car rental; health and fitness; emergency roadside assistance; optical services and telephone; dining and entertainment.

 CARP also keeps pace with new developments in the market, and new demands from members.
-Recent examples are Zoomer Wireless, which offers lower rates, and a Zoomer Phone, which features unique safety features ideally suited to 45-plus users, and the CARP Health Wizard, a powerful online resource that enables members to quickly find vital health information in order to take more control of their health and wellness.
+Recent examples are Zoomer Wireless, which offers lower rates, and a Zoomer Phone, which features unique safety features ideally suited to 45-plus users.
+For more information on member benefits visit our benefits page

 COMMUNITY – CARP is committed to build a strong sense of common cause and common voice, with a broad diversity of individuals, groups and communities.
 CARP is strengthening its national influence by forming new active goal-oriented Chapters across Canada.

 CARP Chapters operate independently, with volunteer boards responsible for recruiting new members and developing engaging programs and activities.
 CARP’s national office provides policy direction and operational assistance.
 Chapter membership is diverse, with a wide range of ages, backgrounds and interests.
-CARP continues to receive requests for help in setting up new chapters and is working aggressively to extend the CARP footprint into more and more communities.
+For more information about CARP’s chapters visit our community page

 ZOOMER MAGAZINE – Every issue of Zoomer magazine has a special section devoted to CARP, with updates on CARP activities, a summary of current member benefits and news about CARP Chapter initiatives in communities across Canada.
 CARP members also value Zoomer magazine’s important role in providing news, information and ideas to help them life better.
 Zoomer magazine plays a vital role in celebrating CARP’s new vision of aging.